annaehhh/Quantum-Computing/README.md

 # Quantum-Computing
- Project in coorperation of Nordakademie and CGI
+ Project in coorperation of Nordakademie Graduate School and CGI Inc.